Hoya occultata is the second species of Hoya with a shrubby habit from Sulawesi. It resembles Hoya irisiae, which is endemic to the Philippines.

 Temperature: Hoya occultata thrives in hot and humid climates, so keep it away from drafty windows and doorways during the colder months.
 It grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).

-Fertilizing: While Hoya occultata is not a particularly heavy feeder, it can benefit from high-potassium fertilizer at half strength every two weeks during the growing season.
+Fertilizing: While Hoya occultata is not a particularly heavy feeder, it can benefit from half-strength high-potassium fertilizer every two weeks during the growing season.

 Repotting: As an epiphyte, this plant has shallow root systems and does need a deep container.
 It also does not require frequent repotting.
 It prefers to be slightly rootbound, so repot it in spring only if it outgrows its container.